Beth Israel Congregation - Ann Arbor, Michigan

 Using the following table, we ask you assess yourself on the basis of your household income.
 Your Fair Share contribution, based on your ability to pay, helps to maintain the quality of our Congregation’s many activities, and is fully tax deductible.
 Our synagogue community is the bedrock on which a meaningful Jewish identity is founded, celebrated, and passed on to the next generation.

-These dues cover all basic synagogue activities, including attendance at High Holiday services.
+Dues cover all basic synagogue activities, including attendance at High Holiday services.
 School tuition is separate.
-The United Synagogue of Conservative Judaism dues are an additional, non-voluntary assessment.
-It is deducted from the first dues payment.
+The United Synagogue of Conservative Judaism dues are an additional assessment and is deducted from the first dues payment.

 Suggested Membership Dues Pledges